Uber to relaunch premium taxi service in South Korea

 The UberBLACK service was being relaunched after the South Korean government eased regulations to pave the way for high-end taxi services, the U.S. company said.

-Parliament earlier this year banned services like UberX, which match customers with private drivers who do not have a commercial taxi license.
+Parliament earlier this year banned services like UberX, which match customers with private drivers who do not have a commercial taxi licence.

 Uber had since been offering two services in South Korea: uberTaxi, which matches users with licensed taxi drivers, and the upscale UberBLACK service.